Southwest Access Events: Cardmember-Only Redemptions

 Who actually qualifies

 Access Events are exclusively for Southwest Rapid Rewards Credit Card holders, meaning Chase's consumer and business Southwest cards (Plus, Premier, Priority, Performance Business, Premier Business).
-You need an active card and access to the cardmember events portal to place a bid or redeem.
+You need an active card and access to the cardmember events portal to redeem.

 What *doesn't* qualify: non-cardmember Rapid Rewards accounts, or A-List / A-List Preferred elite status on its own.